echen333/cp-workshop/hints/R.md

 # R

-Notice the condition in order to add of $i<j$, so try starting from the end to the beginning of the array.
+Notice the condition in order to add of $a_i$, $i$ must be less than $j$, so try starting from the end to the beginning of the array.